Better Globe Forestry Ltd.

 Well rooted in the Kenyan business community

-This is a time-consuming way to work, but in return, BGF get important local support for all their businesses and reduce problems with corruption to a minimum.
-It also means that BGF naturally avoid so-called “land grabbing” and all the problems that it can lead to, for BGF and the business community.
+Unlike many other forestry companies, BGF works “bottom-up.”
+They do that by anchoring all projects and decisions on a local level and then work their way upwards in the decision process.
+This process of starting on the local level is a time-consuming way to work.
+But in return, BGF gets important local support for all their businesses and reduces problems with corruption to a minimum.
+It also means that BGF naturally avoids so-called “land grabbing” and all of the issues that it can lead to, for BGF and the business community.

-2015 BGF deepens the cooperation with KenGen and their foundation around the “Green Initiative Challenge“, which is a 10-year project aimed at planting over 500 hectares of forest that local schools and organizations can enjoy.
-BGF was awarded the “Kenya Tax award” from Kenya Revenue Authority.
+In 2015, BGF was also awarded the “Kenya Tax award” from Kenya Revenue Authority.
+And BGF deepens the cooperation with KenGen and their foundation around the “Green Initiative Challenge“, a 10-year project aimed at planting over 500 hectares of forest that local schools and organizations can enjoy.
+Approximately 1000 schools in some of Kenya’s driest counties will be included by the year 2025.

-2017 BGF has planted more than 1 000 000 trees in a few thousand hectares of land in semi-arid areas.
+2017 BGF has planted more than 1,000,000 trees in a few thousand hectares of land in semi-arid areas.

-2018 BGF plants approximately 1 000 000 trees in northern Uganda.
+2018 BGF planted approximately 1,000,000 trees in northern Uganda.

-2019 BGF plants 690 000 trees in Uganda and Kenya.
+2019 BGF planted 690,000 trees in Uganda and Kenya.

 The magazine “Miti”